duckdb/ducklake-web/faq.md

 <div class="qa-wrap" markdown="1">

-### What is DuckLake?
+### What is “DuckLake”?

 <div class="answer" markdown="1">

+First of all, a pun with a DuckDB-originated technology for data lakes and lakehouses.
-DuckLake can refer to three things:
+More seriously, the term “DuckLake” can refer to three things:

 1. the _specification_ of the DuckLake lakehouse format,
-2. the `ducklake` _DuckDB extension_, which implements the specification,
+2. the [`ducklake` _DuckDB extension_](https://duckdb.org/docs/stable/core_extensions/ducklake), which supports reading/writing datasets in the DuckLake specification,
 3. a DuckLake, a _dataset_ stored using the DuckLake lakehouse format.

 </div>